ni/arbitrary-session-management/src/client/README.md

 # JSON Logger Client

-The **JSON Logger Client** is a reusable Python package designed to simplify integration with the JSON Logger Service.
-It enables measurement plug-ins to log configuration and output data to a file.
-This client acts as an interface to the JSON Logger Service and is intended to be used within measurement plug-in examples or TestStand sequences.
+The **JSON Logger Client** is a reusable Python package designed to simplify integration with the JSON Logger gRPC Service.
+It enables Measurement Plugins to log configuration and output data to a file.
+This client acts as an interface to the JSON Logger Service and is intended to be used within Measurement Plugin examples or TestStand sequences.

 ## Features